 - Backstab – Not only is this an excellent early removal spell, but Backstab is the best Combo enabler in your deck, as it costs 0 mana.
 Removing early aggressive minions helps keep you in the game longer, so a card that both does that and enables other cards to do so is valuable to have early.

 Lower Priority (Keep only if certain conditions are met)

 - Tar Creeper – This card might actually be a Higher Priority keep, especially with The Coin.
-A 3/5 taunt significantly slows down aggressive decks, and activates Tol'vir Stoneshaper on curve.
+A 3/5 taunt significantly slows down aggressive decks.
 The only reason to mull this card is to hunt for Prince Keleseth.

 - SI:7 Agent – With a decent 3-mana body and an excellent early game removal effect, this card is great to keep if you have The Coin, or Backstab.
 Don’t keep it without one of those, as you’d rather have Prince Keleseth if you can’t activate the Combo effect.

 - Edwin VanCleef – Keep this card exclusively if you have Backstab or The Coin.
 This card can be strong to keep early minions off the board if you can play him as a 4/4 or 6/6 on turn 2, but if you don’t already have at least one activator he’s pretty bad.
 Even with Backstab, he probably shouldn’t be kept going first against aggressive decks.

 - Southsea Deckhand – While it’s traditionally an aggressive card, Southsea Deckhand is also a decent early removal tool, especially with Patches the Pirate.
 Two Charge bodies with 3 total attack is pretty significant removal, and then you have the 1 damage from your Hero power.
 Keep only going second or if you already have Prince Keleseth.

 Keep cards that give you a good mana curve and make you the aggressor.